ENGLISH FOR CONGRESS POSITION PAPER (Revised April 2018)

 topic.
 Until the incentives for illegal entry into the

-United States are removed, the problem of illegal entry will
+United States are removed, the problem of illegal entry could

-only be accomplished with real time employer access to an
+be accomplished with real time employer access to an improved

-system.
-The alternative of the current "catch and return"
+The alternative of the current "catch and return" policy with

-policy with illegal Mexican entrants and "catch and release"
+illegal Mexican entrants and "catch and release" policy for

-policy for other illegal entrants cannot be continued if
+other illegal entrants cannot be continued if effective border

-effective border security is to become a reality.
+security is to become a reality.
+All illegal

-All illegal entrants should be fingerprinted, DNA samples and
+entrants should be fingerprinted, DNA samples and iris photos

-iris photos taken, with other identifying and home residence
+taken, with other identifying and home residence information

-information collected and entered into a secure national instant
+collected and entered into a secure national instant access

 Serious consideration should first be given to copying the Canadian guest worker program that works well, prevents abuse and exploitation of the guest workers, and does not have the enforcement problems and related financial burden that are the consequence of the broken and unworkable current U. S. border security approach.
 The Canadian government-run system provides entry permits and temporary jobs for varying periods depending upon the type of work involved and insures that the guest workers have every incentive for compliance.